getzola/zola/docs/content/documentation/getting-started/configuration.md

 # When set to "true", all code blocks are highlighted.
 highlight_code = false

+# When set to "true", missing highlight languages are treated as errors.
+Defaults to false.
+error_on_missing_highlight = false

 # A list of directories used to search for additional `.sublime-syntax` and `.tmTheme` files.
 extra_syntaxes_and_themes = []